Giov3ss/Hangman-Game/README.md

 ## Features

-An input where the user can write his name, and a "let's play" with the name of the user:
+A input where the user can write his name, and a message with the user's name will appear on the screen:

  <img width="731" alt="image" src="https://user-images.githubusercontent.com/112728772/212767436-713c4fc1-fec0-429b-b789-589083d4522e.png">

-An user input that he/she choose if want to start the game, view the rules or quit:
+A user input that the user chooses whether to Start the Game, View the rules, or Quit:

  <img width="733" alt="image" src="https://user-images.githubusercontent.com/112728772/212765718-a1304f57-de48-4622-8501-fe2090433602.png">

-If the user choose 1, the game start:
+If user chooses 1, Game Start:

  <img width="740" alt="image" src="https://user-images.githubusercontent.com/112728772/212763046-715ef651-2ef7-4654-b17e-603c41000469.png">

-If the user choose 2, the rules will appear at the screen (the user can press any key to go back to the menu options):
+If the user chooses 2, the Rules will appear on the screen (the user can press any key to return to the menu options):

  <img width="735" alt="image" src="https://user-images.githubusercontent.com/112728772/212763194-ff81ab41-ebf4-4025-9fc7-6e41bd57f778.png">

-If the user choose 3, the game just finish, and a fancy "Good Bye" display at the screen:
+If the user chooses 3, the Game is over and a fancy "Goodbye" is displayed on the screen:

   <img width="735" alt="image" src="https://user-images.githubusercontent.com/112728772/212763461-a56ab092-540e-4d32-bb4c-5c91af369f78.png">